MEET OUR ADMINISTRATORS

 - apply advocacy skills to be independent, self-directed learners.

-- demonstrate civic resposibility and pride in school and the community.
+- demonstrate civic responsibility and pride in school and the community.